admobi/easy-metrics/README.md

 # Usage
-At the core of metrics is two subjects, *metric* which stores a single numerical value and *registry* which stores pool of metrics
+At the core of metrics is two subjects, *metric* which stores a single numerical value and *registry* which stores pool of metrics.

 Add import to project:
 ```go